Who We Are

 Big Brother Watch was founded in 2009 with the intention of exposing the true scale of the surveillance state by challenging the policies which threaten our privacy, our freedoms and our civil liberties.

-We campaign to give individuals more control over their personal data, and hold to account those who fail to respect our privacy, whether private companies, government departments or local authorities.
+Big Brother Watch campaigns on behalf of the individual, to educate and encourage more control over personal data.
+We work to ensure that those who fail to respect our privacy, whether private companies, government departments or local authorities are held to account.